mozilla/wpt-sync/docs/deployment.md

 wptsync_host/templates/run_docker.sh.j2` and runnable by `wpt_user`.
 Note
 where this script is installed.

+### When do I have to build a new Docker image?

+* Dockerfile has changed.
+* Resources copied at build-time have changed.
+See Dockerfile. e.g. `docker/start_wptsync.sh` or anything else under `docker/`.

 ## Starting/stopping the wptsync service

 The ansible playbooks stop any running containers, so we need to restart them.